HMS Barbadoes (1804): French privateer

-On 15 May 1801 Lloyd's List (LL) reported that HMS Glenmore had recaptured two merchant vessels that had fallen prey to the French privateerBraave.
+In its next issue, Lloyd's List reported that HMS Glenmore had recaptured two merchant vessels that had fallen prey to the French privateer Braave.
 One vessel was Camilla, Preston, master, which had been sailing from Grenada to Liverpool.
 The other was Guiana Planter, Wedge, master, which had been sailing from St Kitts to Portsmouth.
 Glenmore sent Guiana Planter into Cork.

 Braave later captured six more merchant vessels, Shedden, Victory, Vine, Ann, Urania, and Cecilia.
 Braave put all her prisoners on Ann, Silk, master, and let her go.
 Glenmore recaptured Urania and set off after Braave.
 Glenmore then recaptured West Indian, Victory, Vine, and Cecilia.
 They and Urania all arrived at Cork.

 From 1802 to June 1803 Braave served as a merchantman under Jean-David Conte.
 He had purchased her from Jacques Ségur.
 She sailed on 18 June 1802 for the Indian Ocean under the command of Captain David Sers.
 She carried a dozen passenger and two cargoes, one cargo of goods intended for the slave trade with Mozambique, and one, consisting in particular of white and red wine, for the French settlers at Isle de France (Mauritius).
 Brave arrived at Port Louis on 9 September after a record-setting voyage.
 The plan had been that the local merchants Tabois and Dubois would hire her for 50,000 piastres to sail to India's Coromandel Coast to acquire textiles.
 Instead, the merchants provided locally available textiles.
 It is possible that Brave traded with Africa's east coast, while waiting to sail to the west.
 She sailed for Angola in late April 1803.

 As discussed above, the British captured Brave on 14 September, together with her 750 or so captives and 300,000 francs of Indian merchandise.